babybuddy/babybuddy/docs/CONFIGURATION.md

 *Default: True*

-Whether or not to allow uploads (e.g. of Child photos).
-For some deployments (AWS, Heroku) this setting will default to False due to the lack of available persistent storage.
+Whether to allow uploads (e.g., of Child photos).
+For some deployments (Heroku) this setting will default to False due to the lack of available persistent storage.

 ## `AWS_ACCESS_KEY_ID`